sarvjeets/lakshmi/README.md

 -- OR --

-2. Using the lak commands to create a new portfolio.
+2. Using the `lak` commands to create a new portfolio.
 The following command will open up an editor to input the desired asset allocation:

 ```
-lak init
+$ lak init
 ```

-Accounts (His/Her 401(k), Roth IRAs, Taxable, etc.) can be added via the **lak add account** command:
+Accounts (His/Her 401(k), Roth IRAs, Taxable, etc.) can be added via the `lak add account` command:

 ```
-lak add account
+$ lak add account
+# Use the above command multiple times to add more accounts.
 ```

-Assets can be added to the account via the **lak add asset** command.
+Assets can be added to an account via the `lak add asset` command.
 Different kinds of assets can be added to a portfolio.
 For a complete list, pull up the help for the command: